 With the mountainous lists of available options, you might feel overwhelmed and not know where to start!
-Here are the top five aroma therapy scents to aid in pain relief.
+Here are the top five aroma therapy scents to aid in pain relief naturally.

 Sage is probably the best-known scent in most spiritual communities.
-It’s earthy green aroma evokes clear mind and puts the mind, body, and soul at ease.
+It is earthy green aroma evokes clear mind and puts the mind, body, and soul at ease.
 Since sage is an ancient cleansing herb possess the quality of cleansing painful energy and rejuvenating your personal energy supplies.

 Pain, like all emotions is energy.
 Sage transforms and cleanses negative energies into useful positive ones.
 If you’re pain makes it hard to see the silver lining sage might be the perfect scent for you.